class QSGRenderNode

 QSGRenderNode.DepthAwareRendering

-Indicates that the implementations of render() conforms to scenegraph expectations by only generating a Z value of 0 in scene coordinates which is then transformed by the matrices retrieved from projectionMatrix() and matrix() , as described in the notes for render() .
+Indicates that the implementations of render() conforms to scenegraph expectations by only generating a Z value of 0 in scene coordinates which is then transformed by the matrices retrieved from RenderState::projectionMatrix() and matrix() , as described in the notes for render() .
 Such node implementations can lead to more efficient rendering, depending on the scenegraph backend.
 For example, the batching OpenGL renderer can continue to use a more optimal path when all render nodes in the scene have this flag set.

 QSGRenderNode.OpaqueRendering